ACGaming/MrCrayfishFurnitureModRebuilt/README.md

 * Updated dependencies, adjusted metadata
 * Updated item textures 🖌️ (Courtesy of MisterIceCat)
 * Utilized GlStateManager where applicable

+…and so much more!
+Check the respective changelogs or GitHub commits for documentation of further changes.

 **MrCrayfish's Furniture Mod** is licensed under the [**GNU General Public License v3.0**](https://choosealicense.com/licenses/gpl-3.0) license.